Summer Reading Challenge

 To take part in the Summer Reading Challenge:

-- You'll get a Wild World Heroes collector's folder to keep track of your reading.
+- You'll get a collector's folder to keep track of their reading.
 Add the books your child reads over the summer to the collector's folder.
 They need to read at least 6 books to complete the challenge.

-- If they complete the challenge, come back to the library with your collector's folder.
-Your child will get a certificate and a medal and we'll enter you into a prize draw.
+- When they complete the challenge, come back to the library with the collector's folder.
+Your child will earn a certificate and we'll enter them into a prize draw.

 What to read for the challenge